oliviergimenez/bayesian-stats-with-R/README.md

 + Finish up writing that book.

-+ Add equivalent analysis in brms so that non-coder can still use bayes stats.
++ Add equivalent analysis in brms so that non-coders can still use bayes stats.

 + Clean up section on convergence diagnostics.
 Make figure reproducible.